noble-assets/hyperlane-cosmos/x/middleware/README.md

 ## Usage

-To wrap an Hyperlane application with a middleware, two components are required:
+To wrap n Hyperlane application with a middleware, two components are required:

 - The Hyperlane core keeper.
-- An Hyperlane application, like Warp.
+- A Hyperlane application, like Warp.

 Once the Cosmos SDK application has been built, it is possible to build and register the middleware.